bonaert/tinyc-compiler/README.md

 - Simple IO: READ and WRITE primitives
 - Program optimization: compile time computation, avoiding duplicate computation, expression simplification, graph analysis

+# Limitations / Simplifications

+Some features are not implemented to leave the implementation simple and due to a lack of time:

+- Sophisticated register allocation algorithms
+- Library support
+- Advanced IO
+- Preprocessing
+- For loops - a good first improvement if you're interested
+- Inter basic block optimisation
+- Dead variable elimination

 # Structure of the compiler

 The compiler translates the TinyC file into assembly by doing the following steps (a good starting point to explore the code is mentionned for each step):